jdkandersson/flake8-docstrings-complete/README.md

   docstring.
 - `DCO006`: function/ method has one or more arguments described in the docstring which are not arguments of the function/ method.
+- `DCO007`: function/ method that returns a value does not have the returns section in the docstring.

 ### Fix DCO001